 4. EdgeStar 14,000 BTU Portable Air Conditioner – White

-This is a three-mode machine with dehumidifier and fans only modes added.
+This is a three-mode machine with a dehumidifier and fans-only modes added.
 The best thing is its portability as you can easily transport and store it in your house when not camping.
 The 14,000 BTU enables it to cool larger tents measuring up to 500 sq. feet.

 EdgeStar uses self-evaporative technology and also allows remote control.
-These among the top features you can only find in a few air conditioners.
-So, if you are looking for a feature-filled AC, this may interest.
+These are among the top features you can only find in a few air conditioners.
+So, if you are looking for a feature-filled AC, this may interest you.
 Besides, it also comes fully packaged with its own window kit.

 - Incorporates fan and dehumidifier modes

 - Powerful enough to cool larger tents of up to 500 sq feet

 - Allows remote control and with a timer